The dogs of war (phrase): In popular culture

+The fictional character Lex Luthor wielded the expression against his father in an argument during the Season 1 finale of Smallville.

-The phrase was used by Christopher Plummer's character General Chang in the film Star Trek VI: The Undiscovered Country, in a scene which featured Chang's Klingon Bird of Prey attacking the USS Enterprise.
+The phrase was used by Christopher Plummer's character, General Chang, in the film Star Trek VI: The Undiscovered Country, in a scene which featured Chang's Klingon Bird of Prey attacking the USS Enterprise.

 Jeremy Clarkson used the phrase during a Top Gear special, before attempting a speed run at the Bonneville Salt Flats in a Chevrolet Corvette C6 ZR1, adding "They probably think that's a Bon Jovi lyric here."

-Sterling Archer misquotes the phrase before embarking on a rampage to find the chemotherapy drugs for his aforementioned breast cancer.
+The fictional character Sterling Archer misquotes the phrase before embarking on a rampage to find the chemotherapy drugs for his aforementioned breast cancer.

-Kevin Spacey on his role as Frank Underwood in the Series House of Cards used the phrase as he began a political attack to undermine the power of the President of the United States and move forward on his silent plan to take control of the White House and the executive power.
+Kevin Spacey in his role as Frank Underwood in the television series House of Cards used the phrase as he began a political attack to undermine the power of the president of the United States and move forward on his silent plan to take control of the White House and the executive power.

+The phrase is spoken by Alexander Skarsgård portraying Sergeant Brad 'Iceman' Colbert in the miniseries Generation Kill as Bravo Company drives towards the enemy lines in Episode 6.

-In 2017, it was used on a tifo at the King Power Stadium during the Champions League last 16 match featuring Leicester City and Sevilla FC.
+In 2017 it was used on a tifo at the King Power Stadium during the Champions League last 16 match featuring Leicester City Football Club and Sevilla FC.
 The tifo displayed a person holding onto dogs via a chain, with the phrase "Let Slip the Dogs of War" underneath.

-The term “Dogs of War” is used in the boardgame Warhammer as a colloquial for various mercenary groups selling their swords for loot, plunder, and adventure.
+The term "Dogs of War" is used in the board game Warhammer as a colloquial for various mercenary groups selling their swords for loot, plunder, and adventure.

-The title of the 2000 PlayStation 1 game, Hogs of War (a turn based 3D tactics game with similarities to Worms, but with pigs of many national stereotypes) was a direct reference.
+The title of the 2000 PlayStation video game Hogs of War (a turn based 3D tactics game with similarities to Worms, but with pigs of many national stereotypes) was a direct reference.

 The Troy University Marching Band announcer reads the passage as part of the band's pregame show at every home football game.

+The 2008 video game Wizard101 added enemies named "Dogs of War" in 2022.
+After defeating an enemy named Brutus, a reference to the origin of the phrase, players earn the badge "Let slip the dogs of war."